StarDust130/StarDust130/README.md

 <h1 align='center'> Hi there <img src="https://media.tenor.com/MdI9bTt7NMgAAAAi/good-evening-hand-wave.gif"  width="30" align="top",  I'm ChandraShekhar </h1>

 <p align='center'>
-  I'm a Full Stack Developer👨‍💻, who loves to build new things and inspires me to learn, grow, and become better every day.🙂  </b>
+  I aspire to become a Full Stack Developer 👨‍💻, driven by a passion for building new things and a strong desire to learn, grow, and continually improve every day🙂.
 </p>